RelentlessNC/Personal_Note_Tracker/README.md

 You haven’t learned how to handle DELETE requests, but this application has that functionality in the front end.
 As a bonus, see if you can add the DELETE route to the application using the following guideline:

 - DELETE /api/notes/:id should receive a query parameter containing the id of a note to delete.
 In order to delete a note, you'll need to read all notes from the db.json file, remove the note with the given id property, and then rewrite the notes to the db.json file.
-Grading Requirements
-NOTE
-If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:

-- A repository that has no code

-- A repository that includes a unique name but nothing else

-- A repository that includes only a README file but nothing else

-- A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-## Technical Acceptance Criteria: 40%

-- Satisfies all of the preceding acceptance criteria plus the following:

-  - Application front end must connect to an Express.js back end.

-  - Application back end must store notes with unique IDs in a JSON file.

-  - Application must be deployed to Heroku.

-## Deployment: 36%

-- Application deployed at live URL.

-- Application loads with no errors.

-- Application GitHub URL submitted.

-- GitHub repository contains application code.

-## Application Quality: 11%

-- Application console is free of errors.

-## Repository Quality: 13%

-- Repository has a unique name.

-- Repository follows best practices for file structure and naming conventions.

-- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-- Repository contains multiple descriptive commit messages.

-- Repository contains a quality README file with description, screenshot, and link to deployed application.

-## Bonus: +10 Points

-- Application allows users to delete notes.

-## How to Submit the Challenge

-You are required to submit BOTH of the following for review:

-- The URL of the functional, deployed application.

-- The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

-### NOTE

-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next Module.

-Comments are disabled for graded submissions in BootCamp Spot.
-If you have questions about your feedback, please notify your instructional staff or the Student Success Manager.
-If you would like to resubmit your work for an improved grade, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.